CharlottePouw/crosslingual-complexity-transfer/README.md

 # Structure

 ## `analysis`
-This folder contains notebooks to analyse the data and to plot the results.
+This folder contains notebooks to analyse the data, evaluate the model predictions and plot the results.
+We use explained variance and R2 for evaluation using the scikit-learn implementations.
+We calculate Spearman correlations using scipy.

 ## `data`
+Create a data folder with the following subfolders:
 - `geco`

 Folder for data from the Ghent Eye-tracking Corpus (Cop et al., 2017).
 The files `MonolingualReadingData` and `EnglishReadingMaterials` should be placed in this folder and can be downloaded here: https://expsy.ugent.be/downloads/geco/